International Joseph Joachim Violin Competition: Prizes

 A total of 140,000 euros will be awarded in the form of prize money to twelve outstanding participants.
 The competition prizes include grants and debut concerts.
 Prize money of 50,000, 30,000 and 20,000 euros will be awarded for the first three places in the violin competition, as well as numerous other considerable cash prizes for the semi-finalists.
 The first prize winner is given the opportunity to produce a CD with the Naxos company, as well as “debut recitals and concerts with orchestras and ensembles of international standing”.

-Since 2009, the award winners have been given a golden statuette depicting a figure playing the violin, created by the artist Sebastian Peetz.
+Since 2009, the award winners have been given a golden statuette depicting a figure playing the violin, created by the German artist Sebastian Peetz.

 The Fritz Behrens Foundation temporarily loans the winners of the competition a violin that was made by Giovanni Battista Guadagnini in Parma around 1765.

 In 2012, first prize was awarded twice for the first time and second place was not awarded.
 That year the 3rd prize winner also received the 5,000 Euro Critics' Prize and the Audience Prize.